diontep/ActiveDirectoryLab/README.md

 DHCP's allow computers on the network to automatically receive their IP addresses
 <img src="https://i.imgur.com/ZoCJLZ9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-We are going to create a scope that will give IP addresses in range 172.16.0.100
+We are going to create a scope that will give IP addresses in range 172.16.0.100 by right clicking IPv4 and selecting new scope
 <img src="https://i.imgur.com/oXRkBaF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+We will name the scope the IP range "172.16.0.100-200" and select next
 <img src="https://i.imgur.com/2yzvmJF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+The start IP address will be "172.16.0.100" end IP address will be "172.16.0.200" length is 24 and the subnet mask by default is "255.255.255.0"
 <img src="https://i.imgur.com/pb4SZPI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+We skip exclusions
 <img src="https://i.imgur.com/zE463Hh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+Lease duration is how long you can have an IP address before it needs to be refreshed so we will select 8 days
 <img src="https://i.imgur.com/HllJ9Ck.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+We will select yes for configuring DHCP options meaning we will want to tell clients which server to use for DNS and the gateway
 <img src="https://i.imgur.com/kD1LHgw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+Referring to the network diagram we are going to use the IP address of the domain controller that has NAT configured on it"172.16.0.100"
 <img src="https://i.imgur.com/07AmUhQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+We will use the domain controller as our DNS server to join the domain
 <img src="https://i.imgur.com/GxGGxNi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+Skip WINS server
 <img src="https://i.imgur.com/ZJ29h4L.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+Select "yes" to activate the scope
 <img src="https://i.imgur.com/S2bmSTc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+Finish installation and right click "dc.mydomain.com" and select authorize and then right click once more and select refresh
 <img src="https://i.imgur.com/I6upEHd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://i.imgur.com/pd3OqO4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>